beevk/ts-express-postgres/README.md

 ```

 ## Installation
-You can clone from this repository and use main branch.
+You can clone from this repository and use the main branch.

 ```bash
 $ git clone https://github.com/beevk/ts-express-postgres.git projectName